Here is a checklist to help you make the best choices.

-If you are a current Medicare recipient, you might know that every October
+If you are a current Medicare recipient, you may know that every October

 you have the option to change your coverage during the Fall Open Enrollment